Is Cuba safe? Generally, the answer is yes. Here's what you need to know about safety in Cuba.

 If you’re worried about getting sick or injured in Cuba, don’t worry about it any more than you would if you were staying home.
 Everyone visiting Cuba is required to have health insurance that is valid in Cuba.
 If you're flying from the U.S., it will be included in the price of your airline ticket.
 Anyone arriving from elsewhere will need to purchase it ahead of time or at the airport upon arrival before passing through customs.
 It costs about $4 per day.

-You can purchase health insurance on top of the Cuban health insurance for foreigners.
+You can purchase health insurance on top of Cuban health insurance for foreigners.
 These policies vary depending on which you choose, but most policies cover:

-Your Cuban health insurance likely will not cover
+Your Cuban health insurance likely will not cover pre-existing conditions such as diabetes or Crohn’s disease.

 If you need to use your health insurance, take comfort in the fact that Cuba has one of the best healthcare systems in the world.